mountcitrus/twilio-sheets/README.md

 Find the NPM package [here](https://www.npmjs.com/package/twilio-sheets) and the GitHub repo [here](https://github.com/mountcitrus/twilio-sheets).

-## Documentation

 > [!IMPORTANT]
 > To get started you will need
 > * A Twilio toll-free [phone number](https://www.twilio.com/en-us/phone-numbers/toll-free)
 > * A Google account for creating a new sheet

-## Google Sheets

-A Google sheet must be created using the `Twilio Sheets` [add-on](https://mountcitrus.com/getting-started).

-Follow the instructions at [mount citrus](https://mountcitrus.com/getting-started) to get started.

 ## Twilio Function and Webhook Setup